MarDiehl/fortran-compiler-test-suite/README.md

                         Where to put the test results (default: results) -c COMPILER, --compiler COMPILER
+                        The compiler to test (default: gfortran) -C C_COMPILER, --c-compiler C_COMPILER
+                        The companion C processor (default: depends on Fortran compiler) -v, --verbose         Print additional details about each test case to the screen.
+                        Passing once prints the pass/fail status of each test case.
+                        Passing twice includes any failing checks for each test case.
+                        Passing a third time includes all checks for a test case.
+                        Passing a fourth time outputs the full detailed report for each test case.
+                        (default: 0)
-                        The compiler to test (default: gfortran) -f FLAGS [FLAGS ...], --flags FLAGS [FLAGS ...]
+  -f FLAGS [FLAGS ...], --flags FLAGS [FLAGS ...]
                         The default flags to use for compilation (default: None)

 ```

+Note that the detailed information for each test case is saved in its output folder in a file named `outcome.txt`.
+A summary of the outcome will be reported to the screen,
+and passing the `-v` option will add increasing levels of detailed output about each test case to the screen output.

 # Contributing a Test